 • CaRMS Prep Series

 The CFMS is proud to offer CMSC attendees our unique CaRMS preparatory series, back by popular demand!
 Hosted by Dr. Zachary Chuang, these sessions were a highlight at CMSC 2024 and CFMS SGM 2023.
 Based on exemplary feedback and attendance, these small group sessions have been transformed to a large group series, welcoming all medical students at CMSC.
-Each session will be MC’d by Dr. Chuang, alongside a small resident panel.
 This is a great opportunity to get to know some current residents and ask all your burning questions!

 broken image